hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 key that is authorized to set and change configuration settings, as shown below using the ``sawtooth config genesis`` command.

-To create the genesis block, open a new terminal window (the validator window) and run the following commands as root:
+To create the genesis block, open a new terminal window and run the following commands as root:

 .. code-block:: console